nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 Awesome.
 He's for sure not planning on leaving you.
 He has a very despite his piecemeal armor, he has a very regal manner about him.
 And even though he's he looks a little bit goofy and feels a little bit goofy, he definitely he definitely is leaning into the into, like, the chivalrous knight, sort of persona.
 Okay.

+---

+### Session Play - Part 3

 I like it more and more.
 I think we can trust him.
 Right?
 Yeah.
 Okay.

 I'm I'm on board.
 Okay.
-So prince Troubadour has joined the party.
+So Prince Troubadour has joined the party.
 Excellent.
 Maybe he'll give us life for us, and then he has to follow us around.

 Same as If we find a robot and an Amazonian woman, Chris, I'm calling shenanigans.
 Chris, like, didn't come out.
 Well, shoot.
 Gotta change my whole plan now.
 So just like writing, good GMs borrow, great GMs steal.

 Right.
 Right.
 Alright.
 So, he he leads you, he leads you down the down the board buck, moving moving you stealthily as his armor would allow.
 Oh, gosh.

 You, you guys continue down for about I think it's like about two or three hours.
 And the boardwalk itself isn't just like a single path.
 It branches out to different areas and has a number of different, a number of different spots where, it's you can tell that this part of the boardwalk has been more well used than the others and that kind of thing.
-And as you start rounding a corner, Prince Rubor raises up his hand, says, I believe that they're just around this bend.
+And as you start rounding a corner, Prince Troubadour raises up his hand, says, I believe that they're just around this bend.
 What?

 Tom.
 He said, I believe that they're just around this bend.
 Mhmm.
 I got a bad idea.
 Why don't I try to hide?